What lessons can we learn from healthy churches?

 surveys, interviews, and historical studies.

 Below are his 14 conclusions about local churches.
 Which of them do you find surprising?

-- New units grow faster than established churches.
+- New units grow faster than long-established churches.

-- Aging within a church almost inevitably ushers in a "come-oriented" ministry in contrast to a "go-centered" ministry.
+- Aging within a church almost inevitably ushers in a ministry style that is "come"

 - Older churches do not start as many new churches as do younger churches.

-- Churches and church planting drift upward on the economic scale.
+- Churches drift upward on the economic scale.

-- The longer a church is in a community, the less like that community the church becomes.
+- The longer a church is in a community, the less it becomes like the demographics

 - Existing, established churches have normal plateau and ministry limits.

 - Only as a church effectively expands its